hjacobs/kube-resource-report/README.rst

 * Collect all pods and use the ``application`` or ``app`` label as application ID
 * Get additional information for each app from the application registry (``team_id`` and ``active`` field)
 * Group and aggregate resource usage and slack costs per cluster, team and application
+* Allow custom links to existing systems (e.g. link to a monitoring dashboard for each cluster)

 -----
 Usage